 Every type A person out there likes their lists – including me.
 But my lists were killing me for so long.
 I’d put so many expectations on myself that my daily to do list was often about 30 items to complete.
 Highly impractical and highly overwhelming.
 I’d get maybe 10 things done and then beat myself up for not “doing better”.
 It was exhausting and definitely not productive.
 Keeping it at a max of 7 made my expectations more reasonable, helps me feel more accomplished, and prevents a good deal of burnout.

 Work in 25-minute chunks

 You realize that our brains can’t really focus for more than 25-45 minutes at a time?
 I didn’t.
 Working in 25-minute chunks though is a life-saver.
 You work on a project for only 25 minutes, and then take a break for 5.

 Have clear intentions for the day/hour to keep overwhelm from creeping in

 When I am intentional with my day, things tend to run smoother.
 If my intention is to enjoy the nice weather, I’m much less likely to feel guilty about not working a full 8 hours on things that are “important”.
 If I say that ‘I am going to write an article and respond to my emails” I have a clear intention of what I’m going to get done that day.
 It helps prevent me from wandering aimlessly through my day which prevents a lot of Instagram scrolling, which in turn increases productivity.

 Lots of people have different systems of productivity.
-I like scheduling.
-I like to get one complete task done before starting another one.
+I like scheduling my stuff.
+With a schedule I get complete one task before starting another one and that prevents overwhelm.
 And I like my routines and I like knowing what’s next.
 A schedule helps me create a good balance between work and life, responsibilities and spontaneity.